KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Besder 6024PB-XMA501 IP camera security analysis

-A cybersecurity analysis of a Besder 6024PB-XMA501 IP camera that started as a project for the final project of Bachelor's studies.
+A cybersecurity analysis of a Besder 6024PB-XMA501 IP camera that started as the final project of my Bachelor's studies.

 Table of Contents
 =================